japila-books/apache-spark-internals/docs/webui/ExecutorsListener.md

 onExecutorAdded(executorAdded: SparkListenerExecutorAdded): Unit
 ----

-NOTE: `onExecutorAdded` is part of xref:ROOT:SparkListener.adoc#onExecutorAdded[SparkListener contract] to announce that a new executor has been registered with the Spark application.
+NOTE: `onExecutorAdded` is part of ROOT:SparkListener.md#onExecutorAdded[SparkListener contract] to announce that a new executor has been registered with the Spark application.

 `onExecutorAdded` finds the executor (using the input `executorAdded`) in the internal <<executorToTaskSummary, `executorToTaskSummary` registry>> and sets the attributes.
 If not found, `onExecutorAdded` creates a new entry.